VictoriaLF12/edf-carbon-analysis-english/README.md

 #### Interpretation

-A gradual and continuous reduction in CO₂ emissions is observed over the entire period.
+A gradual and continuous reduction in CO₂ emissions is observed throughout the period.

-This trend may be explained by emissions reduction policies and the strengthening of carbon reporting requirements.
+The causes of this trend cannot be determined from the dataset alone.
+We can hypothesize that the strengthening of emissions reduction policies and the increase in carbon reporting requirements will lead companies to intensify their decarbonization efforts and improve their mechanisms for measuring and disclosing environmental performance.

 #### Conclusion